Written by

 Small team, big disruption, short timeline.
 It’s a tricky trifecta to achieve.
 But Mark, Jen, and their team were able to go from zero to finished product (and one that’s generating retailer excitement to boot) in under 18 months.

-says Jen.
+“We did all of our consumer targeting and insight work in parallel with developing the product and the brand,” says Jen.
 “That’s not how the process typically works at a big CPG company.
 Everyone had to be comfortable with the fact that we’re going to learn and pivot along the way.”

 Mark calls this method—one that’s popular in the tech field—parallel path innovation.
 Its success and simplicity comes from asking three questions at the same time: does the consumer want it, can we make it, and should we make it?